annabrown2/TranscriptAnalysis_WithCLAN/STEP1.md

 1. add “%act:(followed by a tab space)”
 2. The marking on an interruption would become `%act:	[Interruption 00:17:20-00:17:40]`

-#### This is not an exhaustive list of all markers for more information consult CLAN manual part 1
+#### This is not an exhaustive list of all markers.
+For more information, consult CLAN manual part 1.

-## Make sure all the utterance delimeters correct
+## Make sure all the utterance delimeters are correct
 + CHAT guidelines means all utterances/lines of speech have to end with a full stop.
 + No other punctuation (except ? or !) can end a line of speech.
-+ These punctuation marks can also not occur within a line of speech only at the end.
++ These punctuation marks can also not occur within a line of speech, only at the end.

 #### If the line of speech was interuppted
-1. If the line of speech was incomplete or interrupted mark with `+...`
+1. If the line of speech was incomplete or interrupted, mark with `+...`
-2. If the speech is then continued after the interupption mark the next line of speech `+,`
+2. If the speech is then continued after the interruption, mark the next line of speech `+,` e.g.,
+    *MOT:  I can't remember exactly +...
+    *INV:  That's okay.
+    *MOT:  +, but it was around July.

 ## Add an end and save the transcript.
-1. Once other steps have been completed add an end marker to the transcript.
+*Once other steps have been completed, add an end marker to the transcript.*
-2. On the final line add `@End`
+1. On the final line add `@End`
-3. Save the transcript.
+2. Save the transcript.